 Good solid healthy food choices that yield lasting energy come from complex carb sources as listed below.

 Getting better at reading labels on the food you’re purchasing and understanding what they mean is going to go a long ways for you in this lifestyle.
-This is a must do, if you don’t.
+This is a should do, if you don’t.

 Any foods that are processed that contain saturated or Trans fats should be avoided altogether.
 So the next thing you need to know is how do I get the healthy monounsaturated and polyunsaturated fats everyone keeps talking about? for more on Macro nutrients see, (weight training fat loss).